Your service name will be used in naming your resources like log groups, ECS services, etc.

 Map

 The Storage section lets you specify external EFS volumes for your containers and sidecars to mount.
-This allows you to access persistent storage across regions for data processing or CMS workloads.
+This allows you to access persistent storage across availability zones in a region for data processing or CMS workloads.
 For more detail, see the storage page.
+You can also specify extensible ephemeral storage at the task level.

 storage.volumes